HearthSim/proto-extractor/README.md

 Update your Visual Studio **2019** installation to include the `.Net Core cross-platform development`, which can be found under section `Other toolsets`.

-Using Visual Studio 2019 is recommended because it handles dependancies and builds the project correctly for YOU.
+Using Visual Studio 2019 is recommended because it handles dependencies and builds the project correctly for YOU.
 There is a community version which is [free to install and use](https://www.visualstudio.com/).